 Additionally, there are a lot of website monitoring tools like GTmetrix that constantly track your website’s performance and notify you as soon as it violates the performance parameters you set.

-The Basics of Optimization
+The Basics of eCommerce Website Optimization

 You need to begin with server-level changes that affect the entire website and go down to the page level, code level, and even image-level modifications.
 Honestly speaking, all of the points mentioned below are some of the most fundamental performance enablers that you should immediately look into if you haven’t already.